morj12/android-guided-projects/README.md

 Application which main purpose is to learn how RecyclerView adapters work.

-### Technology
+### Technology and purpose

-- Basics
-- RecyclerView
+- Use of RecyclerView and two types of adapters
 	- Adapter, ListAdapter

 ## top